kora-edu/.github/profile/README.md

 # kora-edu

-AI-powered LMS plugin using Retrieval Augmented Generation to localize learning.
+An AI-powered LMS plugin using Retrieval Augmented Generation to localize learning.
 For more details, visit [blog.kora.ac](https://blog.kora.ac).

 ## Contact